wasp-lang/wasp/web/docs/auth/social-auth/github.md

 1. Enabling GitHub authentication in the Wasp file.
 1. Adding the `User` entity.
 1. Creating a GitHub OAuth app.
-1. Adding the neccessary Routes and Pages
+1. Adding the necessary Routes and Pages
 1. Using Auth UI components in our Pages.

 <WaspFileStructureNote />